pbek/QOwnNotes/README.md

 - sub-string searching of notes is possible and search results are highlighted in the notes
 - application can be operated with keyboard shortcuts.
 - external changes of note files are watched (notes or note list are reloaded)
+- differences between current note and externally changed note are showed in a dialog
 - markdown highlighting of notes
 - notes are getting their name from the first line of the note text (just like in the ownCloud notes web-application) and the note text files are automatically renamed, if the the first line changes
-- showing differences between current note and externally changed note

 ## Building QOwnNotes
 To get the most current features you can build the application from the source code.
 Download the latest source here: [QOwnNotes Source on GitHub as ZIP](https://github.com/pbek/QOwnNotes/archive/develop.zip)